 Annoto's Time-Line in the video can be a helpful indicator to understand what parts of the video may require attention.
 Moments in the video that include many comments (will be presented by a high bar) indicate a vigorous discussion.
 This can be due to an extremely interesting topic, that got the users talking about it or it can point on places in which learners are struggling.

 A high brown bar, for example, represents a place that includes many questions.
 It might be worthwhile to see what it's all about.

-You may add a comment to remind your students they can use personal notes - to highlight or bookmark important parts of the video, to summarize content or to add videos\links to learn from.
+You may add a comment to remind the learners they can use personal notes - to highlight or bookmark important parts of the video, to summarize content or to add videos\links to learn from.
 These personal notes can be exported directly from the Annoto menu, as Docx or Xlsx.

 The personal notes zone can be used by instructors to mark moments in the video for which:

-Some of the class might seem to struggle with the material
+Some of the learners might seem to struggle with the material

 You wish to explain the material differently